|Salary:||£37,099 to £44,263|

 The Science Policy Research Unit (SPRU), within the University of Sussex Business School, is seeking to appoint a Research Fellow to work with Professor Karoline Rogge on the European Research Council project ‘Governing sustainable energy-mobility transitions: multi-level policy mixes, transformative capacities and low-carbon innovations’ (EMPOCI).
-EMPOCI will investigate how low-carbon transitions can be accelerated in the increasingly interconnected energy and mobility systems.
-We are looking for a candidate with a political science background, strong quantitative skills and knowledge of (energy-)mobility transitions.
+EMPOCI investigates how low-carbon transitions can be accelerated in the increasingly interconnected energy and mobility systems.
+We are looking for a candidate with strong skills in quantitative survey research methods (planning, design, implementation, advanced cross-sectional analysis) and an interest in e-mobility transitions.

-Applications at either Research Fellow I level, or Research Fellow II level, are welcome.
+Applications at Research Fellow I and II level are welcome.

 Essential criteria for the post are: